How Soon Can You Be Intimate After Giving Birth?

 - BabyCenter: Sex After Birth

-Teresa is a Planned Parenthood certified responsible sexuality educator.
+Teresa is a Planned Parenthood-certified responsible sexuality educator.
 Over the past decade, she has worked in her community as a sexuality and healthy relationships educator, pregnancy options counselor and domestic violence victim advocate.